-Another important aspect that helped change graphic design was the incorporation of women into the industries.
-That’s why we see a lot of advertisings of those years using women in the image.
+Another important aspect that helped change graphic design was incorporating women into the industries.
+That’s why we see many advertisements using women in the image of those years.

-In that period of time, most of the designers used one of these three artistic movements: Hyperrealism, Op Art, and Pop Art.
+In that period, most designers used one of these three artistic movements: Hyperrealism, Op Art, and Pop Art.

 Hyperrealism wants to offer a precise and detailed image, just like a photo.
 The favorite topics were portraits, stores, urban scenes, animals, and human bodies.

-Op Art uses optical illusions; most of the time it doesn’t transmit any emotion.
-Almost always, the observer needs to move around the design to catch the illusion.
+Op Art uses optical illusions; most of the time, it doesn’t transmit any emotion.
+The observer always needs to move around the design to catch the illusion.

-Finally, Pop Art is considered the plastic manifestation of technology, and capitalist and consumerist culture.
-It uses images and topics from the massive communication world and applied them to the visual arts.
-It uses jazzy colors with light contours.
-It doesn’t have any implicit message.
+Finally, Pop Art is considered the plastic manifestation of technology and capitalist and consumerist culture.
+It uses images and topics from the massive communication world and applies them to the visual arts.
+It uses flashy colors with light contours, and it doesn’t have any implicit message.

 A Deeper Dive On: How Was Graphic Design Done Before Computers

-As I said before graphic design suffered a huge change between the 50s and the 90s.
-Before computers, graphic designers had to do the entire job in a manual way.
+As I said before, graphic design suffered a massive change between the 50s and the 90s.
+Before computers, graphic designers had to do the entire job manually.
 They literally had to copy, cut, and paste everything.

-Every action that you do just pressing a bottom or clicking somewhere on the screen, had to be done manually 50 years ago.
+Every action you do, just pressing a bottom or clicking somewhere on the screen, had to be done manually 50 years ago.
 It was a time-consuming activity.

-You needed a lot of hours, and maybe days of cutting, waxing, and pasting to finish a job.
-If you made a mistake, the majority of the time, you needed to start doing everything from nothing.
+You needed a lot of hours and maybe days of cutting, waxing and pasting to finish a job.
+If you made a mistake, you needed to start doing everything from nothing the majority of the time.

-Nowadays, doing a design is way simpler than 50 years ago.
-Today, designers can move an image, change its colors, proportions, and even improve their resolution in just a few minutes.
+Nowadays, doing a design is way more straightforward than 50 years ago.
+Today, designers can move an image, change its colors proportions, and even improve its resolution in just a few minutes.

 The same thing happens with typography.
 Nowadays is pretty easy to design and use a font in any design.
 To do all these complicated jobs without a computer, designers used some tools like: